|Cows…they are cute.|

-Today, we’re working on the various holiday houses we’ve selected for the 62 nights in England beginning on August 23, 2019, where we’ll stay while we awaiting a transatlantic cruise to Fort Lauderdale, Florida, ending on November 8, 2019.
+Today, we’re working on the various holiday houses we’ve selected for the 62 nights in England beginning on August 23, 2019, where we’ll stay while we are awaiting a transatlantic cruise to Fort Lauderdale, Florida, ending on November 8, 2019.

 We’ll spend some time in the US visiting family and friends.
-During this period, we’ll head to Nevada where we’ll see son Richard and sister Susan, who live an hour apart and take care of some “business.”
+During this period, we’ll head to Nevada, where we’ll see son Richard and sister Susan, who live an hour apart and take care of some “business.”

 |Donkeys are highly regarded as rescue animals in Ireland.|

-When we recently booked the rental car from Rentalcars.com with a company with which we weren’t familiar Easirent.
+We recently booked the rental car from Rentalcars.com with a company with which we weren’t familiar Easirent.
 In error, we failed to read the terms and conditions of their car rentals.

 |Shearing sheep is a popular business in Connemara.|

 This was ridiculous.
 I was determined not to let this fact slide.
 I spoke to a manager at Easirent and insisted they send someone to pick us up or we were going to cancel our three months rental.
 We waited outside for about 30 minutes for the arrival of a driver.

 Once we arrived at the Easirent office, we were shocked once again.
 No doubt, our error wasn’t reading the terms and conditions in advance of making the booking.
 Little did we know that this company charged an additional Euro 2800, US $3135.57 for the excess, a fee to cover costs in the event of an accident which were charged to our credit card, not just “held.”